ProtonMail/android-mail/README.md

 In order to someone as a tester for such builds, their email address needs to be added to the `v6-internal-alpha-testers` group in Firebase.

 ## Signing
 All `release` builds done on CI are automatically singed with ProtonMail's keystore.
-In order to perform signing locally the keystore will need to be placed into `keystore/` directory and the creadentials will be read from `private.properties` file.
+In order to perform signing locally the keystore will need to be placed into `keystore/` directory and the credentials will be read from `private.properties` file.

 ## Observability